oneapi-src/oneAPI-samples/DirectProgramming/DPC++/DenseLinearAlgebra/simple-add/README.md

 ## Building the `simple add DPC++` Program for CPU and GPU

 ## Include Files
-The include folder is located at %ONEAPI_ROOT%\dev-utilities\latest\include on your development system".
+The include folder is located at "%ONEAPI_ROOT%\dev-utilities\latest\include" on your development system.

 ### On a Linux* System
 Perform the following steps: